metaglot/PyDotON/README.md

 in python quite clunky, and I decided to try to make python address dictionaries like they are done in javascript.
-Probably not intended for any real use (I have no idea whether this is comme-il-faut in python), but rather as a vehicle for me to understand the language more.
+Probably not intended for any real use (I have no idea whether this is comme-il-faut in python), but rather as a vehicle for me to understand the language better.

 ## Example
 ```py